About Paquita

 Where are you based?

-A deer stood watching us last week.
-I have seen a fox disappear into the undergrowth, and the bird life is prolific.
-More recently, like everyone else, I often work from home, although usually work takes me to client sites wherever they may be.
+More recently, like everyone else, I often work from home, although often work takes me to client sites wherever they may be.

 Where else have you lived and worked?